miekg/pkcs11/README.md

 # WORK-IN-PROGRESS!

-I can talk with a (soft)hsm, from their things break.
+I can talk with a (soft)hsm, from there things break.

 # PKCS#11